BRC20 Pinning Attack: Implementing Attacks Locally

 \textbf{Configurations.} We conducted experiments on a high-performance workstation equipped with 16 multi-core processors for parallel transaction processing, 32GB RAM for running the Bitcoin node, and a 1TB SSD for storing blockchain data.
 The workstation was connected to a 100 Mbps high-speed internet connection to maintain real-time synchronization with the Bitcoin testnet.

-For the software setup, we used Bitcoin Core (v27.0~\cite{bitcoincore24}) to operate the Bitcoin testnet nodes and the Ordinals Wallet~\cite{ordinalwallet} for transferring BRC20 tokens.
-Python (v3.9) scripts were developed to automate transaction generation, utilizing key libraries such as \textit{requests} (for node communication) and \textit{time} (for handling transaction delays).
-Finally, we employed the REST API of Mempool.space~\cite{mempool24} to monitor mempool congestion.
+For the software setup, we deployed Bitcoin Core (v27.0) to operate Bitcoin testnet nodes and utilized the Ordinals Wallet~\cite{ordinalwallet} to facilitate BRC20 token transfers.
+To automate transaction generation, we developed Python scripts that leveraged libraries such as \texttt{requests} for node communication and \texttt{time} for managing transaction delays.
+Additionally, we used the REST API provided by Mempool.space~\cite{mempool24} to monitor real-time mempool congestion.

 \textbf{Procedure.} Our experiments consist of three major steps.

 \begin{packeditemize} \item \textit{Initialization.} Set the target address $A_t$'s $B_{\text{avail}}^{A_t}$ to a constant value for consistency throughout the experiment.